 Contacting customer service should be a last resort for shoppers, particularly if all information they might need is available on the website or easily found through any communications they receive.
 To provide excellent customer service often means anticipating customers’ needs and providing answers before the questions are even asked – if the shopper does need to reach out to the team, there are ways to improve that experience too.

-10 tips to Improve Customer Service for Cross-Border Ecommerce Brands
+10 tips to Improve Customer Service for DTC Ecommerce Brands